-A lot has been accomplished since work in this section started in November 2007.
-All catenary wire that powers the trains has been changed out --including complicated wire work at the Southport and Bridgeport interlockings (the section of track, signals and switches allowing trains to cross over from one track to another).
+In fact, a lot has been accomplished since work in this section started in November 2007.
+All catenary wire that powers the trains has been changed out-including complicated wire work at the Southport and Bridgeport interlockings (the section of track, signals and switches allowing trains to cross over from one track to another).

 We also replaced four open-deck railroad bridges in Bridgeport and Fairfield (at North Benson Road, Fairfield Ave., South Ave. and Westway Road) with closed-deck ballast-style ones that provides a smoother ride.
 Another bridge (at Main St. in Bridgeport) was removed and filled in with backfill material flanked by retaining walls.